lucaszambam/project-ipm/README.md

 # IPM Sistemas Front-End Project
-This is an open project to learn about HTML, CSS and jQuery in which i built a responsive website.
+This is an open project to learn about `HTML`, `CSS` and `jQuery` in which i built a responsive website.
 ## Purposes
-I built this website as an assignment to my *Front-End* class in IPM Sistemas.
+I built this website as an assignment to my *Front-End* class in [IPM Sistemas.](https://www.ipm.com.br/)
 ### To run the server, take the following steps below:
 Inside *cmd* run the following command:
 ```